theprimarybrain/theprimarybrain.github.io/_posts/2022-02-02-Unicorn-Themed-Toddler-Activities.md

   credit: Laurin Brainard
   creditlink: ""
 ---
-My daughter is all about unicorns!
 Unicorns bring a sense of magic into the room and are a childhood favorite!
-When you pair learning with your child's favorite things, it is always so much easier to inspire learning.

-This week, we are working on the letter U through a variety of unicorn toddler activities.
-This [Unicorn Themed Toddler Unit](https://www.teacherspayteachers.com/Product/Toddler-Activities-Lesson-Plans-Unicorn-Preschool-Curriculum-Letter-U-5152015?st=599268609963749f136721233bf5fa5d) is packed with everything you need for a full week of learning.
-I hope your little ones are as engaged as mine was!
+I love finding ways to create learning activities around my children's favorite things, so a unicorn week is perfect!
+This [Unicorn Themed Toddler Unit](https://www.teacherspayteachers.com/Product/Toddler-Activities-Lesson-Plans-Unicorn-Preschool-Curriculum-Letter-U-5152015?st=599268609963749f136721233bf5fa5d) is packed with everything you need for a full week of learning, so get ready to have fun while you learn about the letter U!

 ## Lesson Components